Boiann/budget-calculator/README.md

 The colours used in the page are blue and pink/purple and various shades and opacity values of the same.
 For the add/remove buttons the red and blue are used.

-this colour choice was directly inspired by the logo image used and the whole page is set up to contrast the two colours using linear gradient diagonally.
+This colour choice was directly inspired by the logo image used and the whole page is set up to contrast the two colours using linear gradient diagonally.
 Purpose of this was to connect the favicon, logo and the page itself into one cohesive unit always connected with these two colours.

 The buttons for adding income/expense are shaded blue with hover effect using darker shade of blue.
 The remove button for income/expense are shaded red and then darker red on hover.